TheNeuronProject/ef.js/README.md

 ef.setParser(someparser) // Change the default parser for ef.js so you can use a different type of template ef.parseEft('Your awesome template') // Get ef.js ast using default parser

-const template = 'Your awesome template' const ast = [/* AST parsed by eft-parser */]
+const templateString = 'Your awesome template' const ast = [/* AST which supported by ef */]

 const data = {
 	$data: {/* Binding data */}
 	$methods: {/* Binding methods */}
 }

-const module1 = new ef(template)
+const template1 = new ef(template)
-const module2 = new ef(ast)
+const template2 = new ef(ast)
-const module3 = ef.t`Your awesome template`
+const template3 = ef.t`Your awesome template`

-const component1 = module1.render() // Create a component without data
+const component1 = template1.render() // Create a component without data
-const component2 = module2.render(data) // Create a component and then updates it's data
+const component2 = template2.render(data) // Create a component and then updates it's data

 component1.$element // The DOM element of component1
 component2.$element // The DOM element of component2